pateatlau/groceries/README.md

 - Backend created with Nodejs, Express, MongoDB, and RabbitMQ with Microservices architecture

 2. The backend services consist of Customers, Products, and Shopping.
 There is also authentication middleware using JWT.

+## TODO: Shopping Service - Cart, Wishlist and Order endpoints have got bugs (10th May 2025)